Aditya-Tripuraneni/Hackathon-Healthify/README.md

 ## 🧠 Challenges we ran into

-- Due to the difference in the timezone, it was bit hard to calobrate with other team members.
+- Due to the difference in the timezone, it was harder to collaborate with other team members.
 - We faced some difficutly while working with Twilio for sending SMS.
 - Building the backend was a bit tricky.
--With the short time to create this application we were not able to implement the calorie feature or add other stores to track.

 ## 🏅 Accomplishments that we're proud of